 The paper is organised as follows.
 For a brief overview, Chapter 2 summarises the LHeC characteristics.
 Chapter 3 presents the physics of the LHeC seen as a microscope for measuring PDFs and exploring the 3D structure of the proton.
-Chapter 4 contains further means to explore QCD, especially low x dynamics, together with two sections on QCD theory developments.
+Chapter 4 contains further means to explore QCD. especially low x dynamics, together with two sections on QCD theory developments.
 Chapter 5 describes the electroweak and top physics potential of the LHeC.
 Chapter 6 presents the seminal nuclear particle physics potential of the LHeC, through luminous electron-ion scattering exploring an unexplored kinematic territory.
 Chapter 7 presents a detailed analysis of the opportunity for precision SM Higgs boson physics with charged and neutral current ep scattering.
 Chapter 8 is a description of the salient opportunities to discover physics beyond the Standard Model with the LHeC, including non-SM Higgs physics, right-handed neutrinos, physics of the dark sector, heavy resonances and exotic substructure phenomena.
-Chapter 8 describes the interplay of ep and pp physics, i.e. the necessity to have the LHeC for fully exploiting the potential of the LHC facility, e.g. through the large increase of electroweak precision measurements, the considerable extension of search ranges and the joint ep and pp Higgs physics potential.
-Chapter 9 presents the update of the design on the electron accelerator with many novel results such as on the lattice and interaction region, updated parameters for ep and eA scattering, new specifications of components, updates on the electron source,...
+Chapter 9 describes the interplay of epand pp physics, i.e. the necessity to have the LHeC for fully exploiting the potential of the LHC facility, e.g. through the large increase of electroweak precision measurements, the considerable extension of search ranges and the joint ep and pp Higgs physics potential.
+Chapter 10 presents the update of the design on the electron accelerator with many novel results such as on the lattice and interaction region, updated parameters for ep and eA scattering, new specifications of components, updates on the electron source,...
 The chapter also presents the encouraging results of the first LHeC 802 MHz cavity.
-Chapter 10 is devoted, first, to the status and challenges of energy recovery based accelerators and, second, to the description of the PERLE facility between its CDR and a forthcoming TDR.
-Chapter 11 describes the update of the detector studies towards an optimum configuration in terms of acceptance and performance.
-Chapter 12 presents a summary of the paper including a time line for realising the LHeC to operate with the LHC.
+Chapter 11 is devoted, first, to the status and challenges of energy recovery based accelerators and, second, to the description of the PERLE facility between its CDR and a forthcoming TDR.
+Chapter 12 describes the update of the detector studies towards an optimum configuration in terms of acceptance and performance.
+Chapter 13 presents a summary of the paper including a time line for realising the LHeC to operate with the LHC.
+An Appendix presents the statement of the International Advisory Committee on its evaluation of the project together with recommendations about how to proceed.
+It also contains an account for the membership in the LHeC organisation, i.e. the Coordination Group and finally the list of Physics Working Group convenors.